TheSharpOwl/jekyll-theme-chirpy/_posts/2020-10-24-HAND_WRITTEN_SCANNER_WITH_BISON_Cpp_API.md

 **Note: in (2) we wrote ``parser::`` because ``yylex`` function belongs to the class ``parser`` (not a namespace!!)**
 4. As you can remember from the C API, we have ``yyerror`` function but **we don't have to rewrite the signature of it because it will be generated anyway and we just have to write the impelementation as said in (3)**.
 5. Now we have to define the tokens and using ``%token`` and rewrite the names of the ones which have a type to specify the type to Bison using ``%type <some_type_name>``.
 Now as we said in the first point, there will be a constructor for each type with a prameter of its type. (we will use this soon don't worry).
-6.In the grammar rules section, I declared an empty rule for ``Program`` so that the parser will have a starting point **(Note that always there should be such rule, otherwise the parser mostly will return a syntax error and won't run from the first place)**
+6. In the grammar rules section, I declared an empty rule for ``Program`` so that the parser will have a starting point **(Note that always there should be such rule, otherwise the parser mostly will return a syntax error and won't run from the first place)**
 <br>
 <br>

-Note : add Program empty or variable dec to the grammar To be cont...
+To be cont...